TrinaNix4/Intro_to_Ruby_Launch_School/Readme.md

   - last in, first out

 * the call stack has a limited size that varies, but usually sufficient for more than 10000 stack entries. if the stack runs out of room, you will see a 'systemstackerror' exception

+# Summary

+methods are a major part of programming in ruby

+knowing the difference between puts and return will help avoid common pitfalls

+knowing how and when to use method chaining will help better read code and write more succint code

+- watch out for nils.